Cray-HPE/docs-csm/upgrade/index.md

        beyond the scope of this document) prior to validating UAS and UAI.
 Failures in UAI creation that result from incorrect or incomplete installation of these products will generally take the form of UAIs stuck in waiting state trying to set up volume mounts.
-     * Performing the `Booting CSM Barebones Image` test may be skipped if no compute nodes are available (that is, if all compute nodes are active running application workloads).
+     * Performing the [Booting CSM `barebones` image](../operations/validate_csm_health.md#booting-csm-barebones-image) test may be skipped if no compute nodes are available
+       (that is, if all compute nodes are active running application workloads).

      See [Validate CSM Health](../operations/validate_csm_health.md)